Soc 305 - Culture and Personality » Spring 2020 » Textbook Exam

 C. From the stage of concrete intellectual operations to the stage of abstract operations.

-D. From the reflex or hereditary stage to the stage of the first motor habits.
+D. From the stage of intuitive intelligence to the stage of practical intelligence.

 Question #32